Amodio/cemantix/README.md

 # cemantix
-Bot for a game where you have to guess a word per day
+Bot for a game where you have to guess a word per day.

 * Fetch a word2vec model from the creator of the game (121 MB): https://embeddings.net/embeddings/frWac_non_lem_no_postag_no_phrase_200_cbow_cut100.bin
 * Run [websocket.py](websocket.py?raw=true "websocket.py") from the same directory (needs: `pip install gensim`)